rafaelvp-db/mlflow-getting-started/README.md

 ## Additional details

-* For simplicity purposes, we are using MLflow with a SQLite backend.
+* For simplicity purposes, for the **Jupyter** version we are using MLflow with a SQLite backend.
 This is not recommended in a production setting, but it is good enough for the sake of this example.

 ## References